 Fully functioning through a busy day of toddlers and working, cooking and laundry followed by a 5-minute breakdown to my husband after the kids went to bed was about the extent of how much I would let myself “go there”.

 Month after month I shot down the flashing images in my mind, the little punches in the gut I would feel at random times, by checking off the next thing on my to-do list and mentally congratulating myself for another day of “being okay”.

-I am a mom of 2 kids under 5 who works full-time from home, so staying preoccupied has not been hard to do.
+I am a mom of 2 kids under 5 (or was at the time of writing this, now I have an 8 yr old, 6 yr old, and 3 yr old) who works full-time from home, so staying preoccupied has not been hard to do.

 I would sometimes read about grief, even sometimes write about my own grief on this blog.
 In those early days, kind people would offer to babysit my kids so I could “grieve” and I would think to myself, “What does that mean?
 I can’t pencil it into my calendar or check it off my to-do list, so I’m not sure a babysitter would help.”

 At the same time I was aware that everything I was pushing down would eventually have to surface, I also haven’t known how to allow it to.
 Or, if I’m being honest, I haven’t felt like it was the “right time” to allow it to.
 Because ya know…kids, work, laundry, they all need me to be functioning.
 I am not the person to put on my oxygen mask first.
-I am more like the hypocrite who preaches that to the women in my Moxie Girl Fit Club whilst gasping for air myself.
+I am more like the hypocrite who preaches that to friends whilst gasping for air myself.

 Fast forward to the beginning of this month, the one year anniversary.
 So many moments of my life were consumed with thoughts, the not knowing what I would feel like, be like, on “the day”.
 Unfortunately, I feel like there are now two weird days.
 April 14, 2017 was Good Friday.
 Yet Good Friday kindly falls on a different day every year, yay.